cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-07-13-the-not-so-strange-case-of-cargo-cult-in-computer-science-research.md

 > "I have just one wish for you: the good luck to be somewhere where you are free to maintain the kind of integrity I have described, and where you do not feel forced by a need to maintain your position in the organization, or financial support, or so on, to lose your integrity.
 May you have that freedom."
 > —  <cite>Richard Feynman</cite>

 "...
 May you have that freedom."

-Isn't such a sublime sentence?
+Isn't that such a sublime sentence to you?

 # External Resources